Scholarships & Grants

 ▷ IWU Alumni Scholarship

 While many factors are considered in the application process, your academic profile

-is the primary factor for these two scholarships, which typically range from $15,000
+is the primary factor for this scholarship, which typically ranges from $15,000 to

 College of Fine Arts Scholarships

 If you are majoring in the College of Fine Arts (Theatre, Music, or Art), we will

 also use your audition, portfolio review or interview to award the: